 A payment made to an employee for the work they do.
 Wages are usually based on an hourly rate agreed between the employer and employee.
 Income tax is also usually deducted from the total so the employee receives a net payment.
 Wages are found on the profit and loss under expenses.

 When funds are taken out of a bank account they are ‘withdrawn’.

 The financial year-end is always busy for a bookkeeper because this is when the accounts for the year need to be finalized and handed over to an accountant to calculate how much tax a business needs to pay to the government.
-What the bookkeeper needs to do is ensure all bank reconciliations completed, all transaction entries are coded correctly, all supporting paperwork is available and all sales taxes and paye taxes have been processed.
+What the bookkeeper needs to do is ensure all bank reconciliations are completed, all transaction entries are coded correctly, all supporting paperwork is available and all sales taxes and payroll taxes have been processed.

 These are the best free bookkeeping courses online for anyone in business who must understand business accounts.
 Learn the bookkeeping language, how to balance the books, how to manage finances, doubl…

 Cash book format instructions for a simple bookkeeping spreadsheet - so quick and easy to do for very small businesses like someone who runs a stall at a fair, or for a small non-profit club or lemona…